twitter-archive/cdk/cdkmod/docs/about.rst

 About
 =====

-tl;dr - using `cdk` to write documents in asciidoc and produce elegant single-file slidedecks as html.
+tl;dr - using `cdk` write documents in asciidoc and produce elegant single-file slidedecks as html.

 `cdk` is a Python progam to more easily stitch together `Asciidoc